RACSignal Class Reference

 interval - The number of seconds for which to buffer the latest value that

-passes predicate
+passes predicate.

-from the receiver, this block returns
+predicate - Passed each next from the receiver, this block returns

 whether the given value should be throttled.
 This argument must